Content marketing generates 3x more leads than outbound marketing and costs 62% less.

-Now more important than ever is optimizing your content to drive more quality traffic to your website.
+However, given the onslaught of competing content online, content optimization is now more important than ever to drive a greater quantity of quality traffic to your website.
 To help you do just that, we’ve put together a list of some blogging best practices for SEO.

 Write in the inverted pyramid